-In figure 4.4 we present the contributions of outputs and inputs to ANT's TFP change in the 2017 year.
-The huge turnaround in ENS from period highs in 2016 to near zero in 2017 leads to it making the largest positive contribution to TFP change at 7.7 percentage points.
-Falls in energy throughput in 2017 lead to it making a negative contribution of -0.5 percentage points.
-Given its large weight in total costs, an increase in transformer input quantities in 2017 make a contribution to TFP change of around -1.7 percentage points.
-But the decrease in opex usage in 2017 led to opex making the second highest positive contribution in the latest year of 1.0 percentage points.
-ANT's TFP change in 2017, 7.2 per cent, was better than TFP change in 2017 for the industry as a whole which was a quite high 5.8 per cent.
+In figure 4.4 we present the contributions of outputs and inputs to ANT's TFP change in the 2018 year.
+The large reduction in opex of 9 per cent in 2018 leads to it making the largest positive contribution to TFP change at 2.0 percentage points.
+Growth in circuit length and end-user numbers made contributions of 0.4 and 0.3 percentage points, respectively, while growth in transformers, overhead lines inputs and ENS all made contributions of around -0.1 percentage points.
+The fall in energy throughput of 11 per cent in 2018 leads to it making a large negative contribution to TFP growth of -2.4 percentage points.
+ANT's TFP change in 2018 was near zero and, thus, considerably less than TFP change in 2018 for the industry as a whole which was 2.2 per cent.